maiHydrogen/onestop_events/README.md

 ## Getting Started

+Read the project_plan.md file in the repo before starting anything.

 ## Additional Info
 - Please go through the repo first and always refer dev branch for latest updates.